jeffslord/drowsy-senior-project/classification/nn/readme.md

 It is possible to visualize the neural network using tensorboard.
 If you have the exported log files (maybe other files too? need to clarify) you can launch tensorboard.

 tensorboard --logdir='path_to_log_files'

+View the tensorboard by going to localhost:6006 (or whatever port you specify, default is 6006)